As a leader, social worker, counsellor, or professional, what can you do?

 - Take an interest in their online habits – being secretive doesn’t necessarily mean they are accessing violent extremist material, but downloading and sharing content that advocates violence to achieve change is concerning.

 - Make an effort to engage in their interests and be aware of friends or the groups they’re involved with.

 - Discuss your concerns and options with a trusted colleague.

 - Identify sources of support for the person, for example through their school.

 Call the Step Together helpline between 7am-9pm, every day.

-The Step Together helpline and online service is specially designed to allow you to ask questions and find information.
+The Step Together helpline and online service is modeled on countering violent extremism (CVE) principles and is specially designed to allow you to ask questions and find information.
 It’s an independent place, not connected to police or security services that offers free advice and information that can help you work out your options and the best actions to take in your situation.